Kneipp Verwöhnendes Creme-Öl-Peeling

 Plants use coumarins as a chemical defense.
 Some plants that have coumarins include lavender, tonka beans, and yellow clovers.

-Learn more about CoumarinThis ingredient is commonly known as Patchouli oil.
+Learn more about CoumarinThis ingredient is also known as Patchouli oil.
+Its main role is to add a warm, earthy, and musky scent to products.

 Learn more about Pogostemon Cablin Leaf OilAlpha-Isomethyl Ionone is a fragrance.
 It can be synthetically created or naturally occurring.